Tosykie/CrySPR/README.md

 # CrySPR

-CrySPR /ˈkrɪspɚ/ is a Python interface for crystal structure pre-relaxation and prediction using machine-learning interatomic potentials.
+CrySPR /ˈkrɪspɚ/ is a Python interface for crystal structure pre-relaxation and prediction using machine-learning interatomic potentials (ML-IAPs).
+Features include:

+- Structure generation (pyxtal) from the input info (e.g., formula, Z, space group, etc.)  and local (optimization) relaxation (ase, ML-IAPs)

+- Implement global search task for crystal structure prediction using particle swarm optimization (PSO) foe a given reduced formula

+- More in development

 ## Python dependencies